-We’ll be greeted upon arrival and transferred to the hotel for check-in and tour briefing.
-We’ll take an orientation tour and a chance to acclimatise ourselves if time permits.
-A welcome dinner awaits us tonight.
+We’ll be greeted by our guide upon arrival and take private transfer to the hotel for check-in and tour briefing.
+After we have rested we’ll take an orientation tour and a chance to acclimatise ourselves if time permits.

 NOTE: Kayaks are available if specified at time of booking.